ZipsRacingElectric/ZRE-CAN-Tools/readme.md

 Use `make -B` to re-compile all of the programs.
 Note that this may be required after making library modifications.

-Use the `install` script to recreate the application shortcuts (Windows only).
+Use the `install` script to recreate the application shortcuts / setup environment variables.

 ## Project Structure
 ```